sasabolic/video-rental-store/README.md

 * Refactor mvc tests
 * ~~CORS~~
 * Move WEB integration tests to new module
-* BigDecimal to Money value object
+* BigDecimal to Money pathVariable object
 * Basic and Regular price should be read from app properties
 * README file finish
 * ~~Introduce DTO objects for controllers~~